Gh0sT2xx2/Gh0sT2xx2.github.io/_tabs/about.md

 ## **$whoami**

-Hi, I’m Diogo Lages, a **aspiring cybersecurity professional**.
+Hi, I’m An0ns4i, a **aspiring cybersecurity professional**.
 I believe cybersecurity is a field that’s always evolving, and I’m committed to keeping up with everything happening.
 I’m constantly learning, not just to improve my knowledge, but to stay ahead in the industry.

 <br>